tumainimosha/nginx/README.md

 files **SHOULD** be specified in `/etc/nginx/sites-available`, with 'enabled' server blocks symbolically linked to `/etc/nginx/site-enabled`.
 Server block definitions are discussed in more detail in their own section later on.

+### Logging

+By default this role will configure Nginx to:

+* Maintain an error log, which will log errors of severity 'warning' and above.
+* Define a 'main' logging format available for access logs, if used
+* Not maintain an access log

+An access log can be enabled on per server-block basis, if desired.
+See the sub-section of *Server Blocks* for more information.

 ### TLS/SSL configuration

 This role includes additional options for improving the, security/robustness and efficiency of secure connections.